 Other key projects Robyn has played a significant role in include: investigating the barriers to take up of business assistance for BIS; access to bank finance for Scottish SMEs for the Scottish Government; an assessment of the government's equity finance initiatives for SMEs with growth potential (for BIS); a vocational training needs assessment for the Falkland Islands Government; examining bank finance for Ethnic Minority Businesses (EMBs) for the British Bankers Association; assessing the impacts of the Deprived Urban Post Office Fund in England for the DTI; exploring capacity building approaches for the Third Sector for CapacityBuilders.

 Ekanem, Ignatius U. and Cardoso, Antonio and Baldock, Robert (2015) Beyond the global financial crisis: challenges facing venture capitalists operating in an emerging economy such as Nigeria.
-In: Institute for Small Business and Entrepreneurship Conference, 10-12 November, Glasgow.
-(Accepted/In press)
+In: ISBE 2015: 38th Institute for Small Business and Entrepreneurship Conference, 11-12 Nov 2015, Glasgow, Scotland.

 Mole, Kevin and North, David J. and Baldock, Robert (2016) Which SMEs seek external support?
 Business characteristics, management behaviour and external influences in a contingency approach.
 Environment and Planning C: Government and Policy .
 ISSN 0263-774X

-Vedanthachari, LakshmiNarasimhan and Baldock, Robert (2016) Investigating the relationship between formal time management practices and business performance of UK SMEs.
-In: Institute for Small Business and Entrepreneurship Conference, 5-6 November, Edingburgh.
+Vedanthachari, LakshmiNarasimhan and Baldock, Robert (2015) Investigating the relationship between formal time management practices and business performance of UK SMEs.
+In: ISBE 2015: 38th Institute for Small Business and Entrepreneurship Conference, 11-12 Nov 2015, Glasgow.

 Baldock, Robert (2016) An assessment of the business impacts of the UK’s enterprise capital funds.
 Environment and Planning C: Government and Policy .
 ISSN 0263-774X (Published online first)